 LFG Investment Holdings Limited (the "Company") is an exempted company with limited liability incorporated in the Cayman Islands.
 Its issued shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The Company's registered office is located at Cricket Square, Hutchins Drive, P.O.
-Box 2681, Grand Cayman, KY1-1111, Cayman Islands, and its principal place of business in Hong Kong is located at Room 1601, 16th Floor, China Building, 29 Queen's Road Central, Hong Kong.
+Box 2681, Grand Cayman, KY1-1111, Cayman Islands, and its principal place of business in Hong Kong is located at Room 1505, 15/F, Wheelock House, 20 Pedder Street, Central, Hong Kong with effect from 2 April 2024.

-The Company is an investment holding company and, together with its subsidiaries (collectively referred to as the "Group"), are principally engaged in corporate finance advisory services, securities and financing services and asset management services.
+The Company is an investment holding company and, together with its subsidiaries (collectively referred to as the "Group"), are principally engaged in corporate finance advisory services, securities and underwriting services, margin financing services and asset management services.

-In the opinion of the directors, the Company's ultimate parent is Lego Financial Group Limited ("LFGL"), a company incorporated in the British Virgin Islands (the "BVI").
+In the opinion of the directors, the Company's ultimate parent is Lego Financial Group Limited, a company incorporated in the British Virgin Islands.